AdviseMI Host Site Application 2025-2026

 In Michigan, the student-to-counselor ratio exceeds 600:1, leaving high schools unable to provide intensive one-to-one college advising.
 High school students, especially first-generation college-going students, student from low-income background, and students of color, need support navigating the complex process of college admissions and financial aid.
 We believe that well-trained school counselors are the best method of ensuring students access to postsecondary education.
 Where school counselors are overstretched, college advisers serve as a capacity builder and a support in partnership with the high school counseling staff.

-To meet this need, MCAN launched the AdviseMI, which is celebrating it's 10th Anniversary in 2024-2025.
+To meet this need, MCAN launched the AdviseMI, which celebrated its 10th Anniversary in 2024.

 The AdviseMI Program